Toolbar Quick View, very very simply, adds a new view menu to your admin panel…

 There are many, many different ways to use WordPress.
-Some of you may wish to use it as a place for clients or users to quickly upload files, view them, and download them.
+As probably the most versatile CMS, WordPress offers countless possibilities, so having a few handy tools like Agiled to easily manage your business, or Spott for ultimate content creation experience.
+But some of you may wish to use it as a place for clients or users to quickly upload files, view them, and download them.
 To that end, File Away gives you an easy to use, and super customizable, front-end form that can be used to upload files to a directory of your choosing, and quickly view and download these files, all with a few shortcodes.

 What’s it Do?

 File Away, in its simplest form, is a plugin that allows you to add a file uploader to the front-end of your site which can upload files straight to a directory (any directory) on your server.
 This uploader uses AJAX to make sure that files can be uploaded smoothly, and comes standard with a progress bar, directory selection, and the ability to rename files on the fly.
 In addition, you can use a shortcode to display a list of files from your directories to users, to give them the ability to download a file straight from the front-end.
 You can also easily control who can view the upload form and directory listing, and add previews for these items in a built-in lightbox.

 File Away has a ton of options, meaning you can customize just about every aspect of the uploading process, from who can access each form, to the styling of every detail.
 This is both a strength and a weakness because it can be a little hard to get into the plugin, but extremely useful for the many edge cases that can arise.
 In general, I’ve found that it is fine to trust defaults for the most part and only set things that you find necessary.
 To help with this process, the plugin has built-in tutorials, as well as a powerful shortcode generator which you absolutely should use to make your life easier.